 we eventually managed to conclude our revision.
 Thanks to your comments and suggestions, as well as to many interesting issues raised by reviewers, we hopefully improved the quality of the article.

 Detailed replies to each of the three reviewers' report are provided in separate files attached to the new submission.
-We here just want to summarise the more genearal changes implemented to respond to the main points you suggested into your decision letter.
+We here just want to summarise the more general changes implemented to respond to the main points you suggested into your decision letter.

 At a general level, we restructured introduction and previous version of Section 2 to better place the paper in the literature, with a twofold aim.
 First, enlarging the background beyond traditional economic literature, that is encompassing relevant contributions from other fields.
-They suggest a number of factors relevant for and possible channels explaining the multifaceted relations between inequality and level of bargaining.
-Of course, in the article we do not intend (and could not, due to data available) to explore the relative importance of all of theme, but it is worth having a wider positioning.
-In the new introduction we try to clarify what of this literature is relevant for the specific research focus we have in our paper, that is asking whether within-firm inequality (not nation-wide inequality, nor wage differences for the same job between firms) is higher or not in firms that apply firm-level bargaining.
+They suggest a number of relevant factors and possible channels explaining the multifaceted relations between inequality and level of bargaining.
+Of course, in the article we do not intend (and could not, due to data available) to explore the relative importance of all of them, but it is worth having a wider positioning.
+In the new introduction we try to clarify what in this literature is relevant for the specific research focus we have in our paper, that is, asking whether within-firm inequality (as distinct from nation-wide wage inequality, or wage differences for the same job between firms) is higher or not in firms that apply firm-level bargaining.

-Second aim guiding restructuring intro and background section was to respond to the suggestion that the previous version of the paper would have benefited from some theoretical elaboration, guiding the reader about what one could expect from the empirical analysis, and stressing more the cross-country and time dimension of our analysis.
-Frankly, we have been a bit reluctant about how to address this certainly well posed comment.
-Frankly, we would have like much more detailed data on country characteristics and institutions (of various type, beyond bargaining regimes) to provide a test of interesting propositions put forward in Cobb article Or adaptation of that explanation of overall country-wide inequality to our research question about within-firm inequality).
-And, we would have like to have a single theory that predicts a clear (e.g. positive) relation between firm-level bargaining and within-firm inequality, offering sharp motivations why such relation should be invariant or not across countries and over time.
-But there are many and contrasting effects that theories suggest to be in place, and thus, we could not really go so far as providing sharp hypotheses/propositions in the revised version.
-We think is more honest and scientific to keep preparing the reader about the fact that different empirical results may emerge.
+The second aim guiding the restructuring intro and background section was to respond to the suggestion that the previous version of the paper would have benefited from some theoretical elaboration, guiding the reader on what one could expect from the empirical analysis, and stressing more the cross-country and time dimension of our analysis.
+Frankly, we have been a bit reluctant about how to address this certainly well posed comment: we would have like much more detailed data on country characteristics and institutions (of various type, beyond bargaining regimes) to provide a test of interesting propositions put forward in Cobb article Or adaptation of that explanation of overall country-wide inequality to our research question about within-firm inequality).
+And, we would have like to have a unified theory that predicts a clear (e.g. positive) relation between firm-level bargaining and within-firm inequality, offering sharp motivations why such relation should be invariant or not across countries and over time.
+But there are many and contrasting effects that theories suggest being in place, and thus, we could not really go so far as providing sharp hypotheses/propositions in the revised version.
+We think it more forthcoming and scientific to keep preparing the reader about the fact that different empirical results may emerge.
 Overall, our findings shed light on which of the possibly contrasting mechanism seem to prevail, at least within the scope and limitation of our analysis.
-Eventually, in the revised version we ended up with a mixed solution: (a) we detail our overall research question in three different points, concerning the type of inequality, across-country and over time; (b) for each of these three research questions, we explain what one could expect a priori from theories; (c) we explain to what extent, our empirical result offer a "test" for which are the empirically more robust explanations (or channels or theories) among th possibly many underlying each research question.
-This strategy hopefully make the article more complete, and surely helps to highlight the contribution of the article.
+Eventually, in the revised version we ended up with a mixed solution: (a) we detail our overall research question in three different points, concerning the type of inequality, across-country and over time; (b) for each of these three research questions, we explain what one could expect a priori from theories; (c) we explain to what extent, our empirical result offer a "test" for which are the empirically more robust explanations (or channels or theories) among the possibly many underlying each research question.
+This strategy hopefully makes the article more complete, and surely helps to highlight the contribution of the article.